richardsonandrade-caboifpe/system-health-status-ccsa-ifpe/content/issues/2018-01-17-sending-dms-impacted.md

 ---
-title: Issues Sending DMs
+section: issue
+title: "[Problema em Aberto] -  Protocolo de Segurança no acesso ao Sistema"
 date: 2017-12-17 16:24:00
+resolved: false
-resolved: true
+pin: true
 resolvedWhen: 2017-12-17 16:58:00
-# Possible severity levels: down, disrupted, notice
-severity: disrupted
 affected:
-  - API
+  - SEI IFPE
-section: issue
+severity: down
 ---

-*Update* - This incident has been resolved.
+*Update* - This incident has been started.

-*Investigating* - We're aware of an issue affecting sending DMs and viewing online friends.
-We're online and working on a resolution.
+*Investigating* - We're aware of an issue can affect the security.
+Possibly SSH certificate or key.